rebus-org/RebusSamples/Sagas/README.md

 * the taxes part has been deducted
 * the recipient of the payout has indicated which way she/he wishes to receive the payout

+We are event-driven, so each of these three business events have a correponding event in our code:

+* `AmountsCalculated`
+* `TaxesCalculated`
+* `PayoutMethodSelected`

-When these three things have happened (i.e. we have received `AmountsCalculated`, `TaxesCalculated`, and `PayoutMethodSelected` events for a case), we must publish an appropriate `PayoutReady` event.
+When these three things have happened (i.e. we have received one of each type of event for a particular case number), we must publish an appropriate `PayoutReady` event.

 One possible sequence could be this: